-5 Steps to calm a busy mind to find deeper relaxation within
+5 Steps to calm a busy mind and find deep relaxation within

-We speak with an embodied sleep specialist, Kate Armitage, who is a regular workshop leader for @wesleepuk and is passionate about connecting us with our bodies for a full wholeness approach to better sleep and less stress.
-Here are the five steps on how you can start to integrate these practices more and more into our daily lives:
+We spoke recently with an embodied sleep specialist, Kate Armitage, a regular workshop leader at @wesleepuk.
+Kate is passionate about connecting people with their bodies for a full wholeness approach to better sleep and less stress.

-1. Relaxation practice - in the morning, lunchtime or the afternoon, whenever you can.
-You don't have to be experienced yogis or meditators.
-The regular exercise of eyes closed, feet supported by the floor and merely noticing the rise and fall of the belly, deep, rhythmical diaphragmatic breaths is a beautiful place to start.
+1. Relaxation practice - The regular exercise of eyes closed, feet supported by the floor, and merely noticing the belly's rise and fall, deep, rhythmical diaphragmatic breaths is a beautiful place to start.
 You can use music or stay in silence if you prefer.
 Do it with an app or use your intuition or experiment to guide you, whatever works best for you, take that approach.
 Your way of doing it is unique to you!
 If they've forgotten how you can retrain your bodies on how to relax.
 It might take a while if we're a bit out of practice or we've undergone an extended period of stress but coming back to the body is the best place.

 2. Flow - get curious about what activity absorbs you, that you can lose yourself in, that maybe you've forgotten about: paint, draw, make, move, sing, learn, dust off and play that instrument or simply take your gaze off out of the window, ready to lose track of space and time.
 We suggest locking the phone and removing any distractions that would block your natural flow.